Top 10 Cheapest Dog Breeds to Groom

 10 Manchester Terrier $27 small short

-Source: American Kennel Club + industry grooming-pricing surveys — AKC breed popularity rankings combined with industry low-end grooming pricing.
-Values are queried live from the PlainPetCare SQLite snapshot at request time; the snapshot is refreshed by the portal ETL pipeline.
-American Kennel Club + industry grooming-pricing surveys — AKC breed popularity rankings combined with industry low-end grooming pricing.
-Values are queried live from the PlainPetCare SQLite snapshot at request time; the snapshot is refreshed by the portal ETL pipeline.
+Source: American Kennel Club + industry grooming-pricing surveys, AKC breed popularity rankings combined with industry low-end grooming pricing.
+Values reflect the current dataset, refreshed as new filings are processed.
+American Kennel Club + industry grooming-pricing surveys, AKC breed popularity rankings combined with industry low-end grooming pricing.
+Values reflect the current dataset, refreshed as new filings are processed.

 Findings